 They loved their land and our family origins have been the inspiration for Kuru Kuru Wines.
 KURU KURU is our link to Ngāi Tahu, our iwi, our tribe.
 Each bottle of KURU KURU proudly displays a portrayal of her moko kauae, the mark carved on her chin, signalling her respected position in Maori society.

 |The home of Captain James and Kuru Kuru Joss at

 |Kuru Kuru is our link to Ngāi Tahu our iwi our tribe.||Bendigo & Tarras, Central Otago|

 Following in the tradition of his 4th great grand parents Captain James and Kuru Kuru Joss, Hayden travelled and worked abroad and returned home to Otago following a hit and run accident in London.

-In 2002 he bought a small orchard in Earnscleugh, Central Otago where he grows organic cherries and planted an organic vineyard at the Bendigo sub-region with pinot noir.
+In 2002 he bought an orchard in Earnscleugh, Central Otago where he grows organic cherries and planted a vineyard on his land at the Bendigo sub-region.
 Hayden is a bit obsessed with quality and just like his ancestors he takes a great sense of pride in growing fruit to the highest standards with harmony and respect for the soils and environment.

 After planting his vineyard in New Zealand he returned to the UK and started a wine distribution business in Dublin and London.
 He is now based back in New Zealand and values the experience in the wine trade abroad.